hackur/meteor-any-base-converter/README.md

 Take for example BASE16, the string is composed out of the standard 'digits' for the Hexadecimal base, the index of every character defines its value.
 For example 'a' in base 16 is at index 10, so its value (in decimal base) is 10.

-These predefined bases or for fast usage of standard bases, you can use them or define your own custom bases.
+These predefined bases are for fast usage of standard bases, you can use them or define your own custom bases.

 ## Functions
 ### convert